If you’ve read my blog post about my sister, then you already know a bit about what she’s been through.

 After this incident, I stayed in the hospital room and stayed awake all night, waking Shannon up if she tried to move her leg, flipping the pillow that elevated it, helping with her bed pan as best I could.
 I brought her her favorite throw blanket, sudoku, word searches, coloring books, and anything else I thought would help her, and when the nurse finally came back I got scolded by my mother for cursing her out.

 For two weeks, Shannon could not use her left leg muscle at all.
 The cause was determined to be two blood clotting disorders we did not know we had.
+As Shannon had not walked or moved her leg in two weeks, she had almost no muscle mass on which to walk.
 We expected the hospital to be reasonable and give Shannon a wheelchair, but they only gave her a pair of crutches.
-My mother paid out of pocket to get Shannon a wheelchair.
+My mother paid out of pocket to get the wheelchair.

 That’s when Shannon decided that enough was enough.
 She was done being sick, frail, and weak.